Meitei Pangals: History

 On 6 June 1660, Shuja fled from Dacca (Dhaka), initially intent on travelling, via Chittagong to Arakan (Rakhine).
-Arakan, capital of the Mrauk U Kingdom, was the destination, because Sanda Sudamma (Thudamma) had reportedly promised to provide ships to take Shuja and his entourage to Mecca for haj (pilgrimage).
-Shaju travelled with his wife Piari Banu Begum (a.k.a.
+Arakan, capital of the Mrauk U Kingdom, was the destination, because Sanda Sudamma had reportedly promised to provide ships to take Shuja and his entourage to Mecca for haj (pilgrimage).
+Shuja travelled with his wife Piari Banu Begum (a.k.a.
 Praveen Banu, Piara Banu, or Pai Ribanu) and her sister Sabe Banu, his sons Zainul Abidin (Zainibuddin, Bon Sultan or Sultan Bang), Buland Akhtar and Zain-ul-Din Muhammad (Zainul Abedi), and daughters Gulrukh Banu, Roshanara Begum and Amina Begum, as well as two vessels of gold and silver, jewels, treasures and other royal trappings, on the backs of half a dozen camels, while about 1,000 palanquins (carriers) transported Shuja's harem.
 After staying for some time at Chittagong, Shuja took a land route (still called Shuja Road) southward.
 Shuja prayed the Eid prayer at a place called Edgoung (meaning eidgah) in Dulahazra.
 The part crossed the Naf River, half a mile north of Maungdaw, which is sometimes still known as "Shuja Village".
 The final leg was a sea voyage to Arakan where Shuja was received by an envoy of king Sanda Sudamma and escorted to quarters provided for him.
 However, after Shuja arrived in Arakan, Sudama reportedly reneged on this promise and confiscated some of Shuja's treasure.
 In retaliation, Zainul Abidin and another brother led a Mughal attack on Sudama and almost succeeded in setting fire to the royal palace.
 Two or three of Shuja's sons died in subsequent fighting and/or the Mughals' flight into the jungle.
 Many other Mughals were massacred.
 Shuja's daughter Gulrukh reportedly committed suicide after being captured and raped by Sudama.
 The surviving members of Shaju's party, helped reportedly by Mughals and Pathans resident at Arakan, travelled north with Portuguese mariners, at a high cost in gold and jewels.